dataaxiom/ghcr-cleanup-action/README.md

 ### Effect on image download counts

-To ensure the integrity of all images in the package repository.
-All of the image manifests are required to be downloaded and cross referenced each time the action is run.
+To ensure the integrity of all images in the package repository all of the image manifests are required to be downloaded and cross referenced each time the action is run.
 The effect of this is that it will increase the package download count showing in GitHub for all packages by one.
-The action does not download the underlying package itself, just the manifest.
+The action does not download the underlying package itself, just the manifests.
 But GitHub uses that event to mark it as a download.

 ### Concurrency

 The action is not designed to be run in parallel.
-Do to the nature of the cleanup process and determining what can be safely deleted it requires that no other package publishing or deleting process is occurring at the same time.
+Due to the nature of the cleanup process and determining what can be safely deleted it requires that no other package publishing or deleting process is occurring at the same time.
 It's recommended to use a GitHub concurrency group with this action in complex/busy